ldmetz/Cave-Diver/README.md

 # Cave Diver Game

-A Java application that generates a cave and searches for an escape route.
+A Java application that generates a cave and searches for an escape route using a recursive algorithm.

 ## Run Locally